Deuteration

 9. Start using the system with heavy water.

-10. Place the new cartridge into the H-Cube and run heavy water through for a simulated run prior to the planned reaction.
+10. Place the new cartridge into the H-Cube Pro and run heavy water through for a simulated run prior to the planned reaction.